-The News-Democrat (St. Louis and Southwestern Illinois) has a story about accident lawyers trying to get access to car and truck accident police reports in an effort to obtain clients.
-They look through these police reports, get the names and addresses of people who have been injured and might have a lawsuit, and then write them a letter soliciting their case.
+The News-Democrat (St. Louis and Southwestern Illinois) has a story about accident lawyers trying to get access to car and truck accident police reports to get clients.
+They look through these police reports, get the names and addresses of injured people who might have a lawsuit and then write them a letter soliciting their case.

 “Insurance companies can immediately contact people after an accident, and people should have the option to know what their rights are, if they want to talk to a lawyer,” said Michael Hupy, a Milwaukee accident lawyer who uses this technique to attract new clients.
 “Many people still think you have to pay a fee to talk to a personal injury lawyer.”

-Is this ambulance chasing or, as Mr. Hupy suggests, simply a means of giving personal injury lawyers access equal to that of the insurance companies to accident victims?
+Is this ambulance chasing or, as Mr. Hupy suggests, a means of giving personal injury lawyers access equal to that of the insurance companies to accident victims?

 So why should lawyers have different rules than anyone else?
-The answer is because the public perception of lawyers is always on a tight rope.
+The answer is because the public perception of lawyers is always on a tightrope.
 We are selling injury victims down the river when they do not adhere to the highest ethical standards.